 Some investors can pick these areas before the market takes off, but timing markets like this is difficult.

 The real problem is that by the time you find out about the next hotspot, it may be too late to benefit from that substantial early growth.

 You might end up jumping in too early and not reaping the rewards for many years while in the meantime, your money has been tied up and you’ve missed out on real opportunities in proven areas.

 4. It is usually based on opinions rather than facts

 When you read articles in the media or hear reports on TV that suggest an area is about to take off as the “next big thing”, in reality you’re simply just being given someone’s opinion.

 Be careful and ask yourself, are they biased because they have properties to sell and it suits them to be spruiking a certain area?

 You’re better off to rely on your own research and due diligence, rather than blindly accepting a so-called expert’s potentially biased advice.

-5. Hot spotting can generate short-term inflation in suburbs that can’t sustain a high level of price growth over the long term.
+Especially, if we consider suburbs that can’t sustain a high level of price growth over the long term.
 Today’s hotspot could be tomorrow’s over heated market.